hsu-aut/Industrial-Standard-Ontology-Design-Patterns/README.md

-# Industrial-Standard-Ontology-Design-Patterns

 :warning: This repo has been archived.
-All ODPs are now maintained in separate repositories to better keep track of the versions. :warning:
+All ODPs are now maintained in separate repositories to better keep track of the versions. :warning: <br>
 You can find these separate repositories here:
  - [DIN EN 61360](https://github.com/hsu-aut/IndustrialStandard-ODP-DINEN61360)
  - [VDI 2206](https://github.com/hsu-aut/IndustrialStandard-ODP-VDI2206)